ajpotts01/ajpotts01/README.md

 I was a Databricks consultant, but am most at home in the BigQuery ecosystem on the Google Cloud Platform.

-My repositories are usually things I'm building while I read books or do Udemy courses.
+My repositories are usually things I'm building while I read books or do Udemy courses, but I did do a good look into streaming data pipelines (and stringing together as many SaaS trials as possible) in a group project [here](https://github.com/ajpotts01/eventsim_streaming).

 Here is what I'm currently interested in:
 - Data engineering options on Google Cloud Platform and Microsoft Azure
 - Getting back up to date with .NET, React and Angular
 - Full-stack web development options with Python (Django/Flask)